 Usually, testing is not needed for a single episode of hives unless symptoms suggest a specific disorder that requires treatment (such as some infections).
 But if hives have unusual characteristics, recur, or persist, tests are usually done.

-A skin biopsy is done if the diagnosis is unclear or if hives last more than 48 hours.
+A skin biopsy Biopsy Doctors can identify many skin disorders simply by looking at the skin.
+A full skin examination includes examination of the scalp, nails, and mucous membranes.
+Sometimes the doctor uses a hand-held... read more is done if the diagnosis is unclear or if hives last more than 48 hours.

 Bathing and showering with only cool water, refraining from scratching, and wearing loose clothing may help relieve symptoms.

-Epinephrine is given to people who have severe reactions or angioedema who then are admitted to the hospital.
+Epinephrine narrows blood vessels and opens airways in the lungs.
+It is given to people who have severe reactions or angioedema Angioedema Angioedema is swelling of areas of tissue under the skin, sometimes affecting the face and throat.
+Angioedema can be a reaction to a drug or other substance (trigger), a hereditary disorder... read more who then are admitted to the hospital.
 People who have these severe reactions should carry a self-injecting epinephrine pen (epinephrine autoinjector) and, if a reaction occurs, use it immediately.

 In about half the people with chronic hives, the hives disappear without treatment within 2 years.
-In some adults, the antidepressant doxepin, which is also a potent antihistamine, helps relieve chronic hives.
 Omalizumab, a monoclonal antibody, may be used by people whose chronic hives have continued to occur despite other treatments.

 Older people are more likely to have side effects when they take the older antihistamines (such as hydroxyzine and diphenhydramine).
-In addition to drowsiness, these drugs can cause confusion and delirium and can make starting and continuing to urinate difficult.
-Usually, older people should not take these drugs for hives.
+In addition to drowsiness, older antihistamines can cause confusion and delirium and can make starting and continuing to urinate difficult.
+Usually, older people should not take these antihistamines for hives.

 Hives may or may not be an allergic reaction.

-If hives have lasted less than 6 weeks, the cause is usually an allergic reaction to a specific substance, an acute infection, or a nonallergic reaction to a specific substance.
+If a cause is identified in hives that have lasted less than 6 weeks, the cause is usually an allergic reaction to a specific substance, an acute infection, or a nonallergic reaction to a specific substance.

-If hives have lasted 6 weeks or more, the cause usually cannot be identified (is idiopathic) or is an autoimmune disorder.
+If hives have lasted 6 weeks or more, the cause usually cannot be identified (is idiopathic).